RayKitajima/StarlightCatalogService/README.md

 ## Overview

-* **Repository (sourceDir)**: This folder contains your raw JSON entities and any embedded or referenced media.
-In Radio Starlight, these JSON files might be exported by [Radio Starlight] itself.
+* **Repository (sourceDir)**: This folder now typically contains zipped entity packages (e.g. `Programs/MyShow.zip`).
+Each archive bundles an `entity.json` and its media. `generate-index.js` can still read standalone JSON files, but using zip archives is recommended.
 * **Docs (targetDir)**: After running `generate-index.js`, a structured site is created, containing:

-  * A folder (or subfolder) for each entity (with its processed `entity.json`).
-  * Any extracted images or audio files.
+  * Each zip archive becomes a folder with its final `entity.json` and extracted images.
+  * Program archives additionally include `entity+deps.json` with bundled dependencies.
-  * Automatically generated `index.json` files to allow hierarchical browsing.
+  * Automatically generated `index.json` files allow hierarchical browsing.

-Once the site is generated, you can serve it via `local-server.js` (or any static server) so that Radio Starlight (or any other client) can fetch the catalog data.

 ---